holcay92/AnalysisOfAlgorithms/input_types.md

 6- Quick select

-  worst case: For example, this occurs in searching for the maximum element of a set, using the first element as the pivot, and having sorted data. (pivot as the first element).
+  worst case: For example, this occurs in searching for the maximum element of a set, using the first element as the pivot, and having sorted data. (pivot as the first element). insertion sort inputs are used.

-  best case: k'th element is the pivot
+  best case: k'th element is the pivot. insertion sort inputs are used.